-Though the terms are sometimes used interchangeably, commercial umbrella and excess liability insurance have several key differences.
+Though the terms are sometimes used interchangeably, commercial umbrella insurance and excess liability insurance do not refer to the same policy.

-They may sound like they’re similar, but commercial umbrella insurance and excess liability insurance are not the same policy.
+They may sound like they’re similar, but commercial umbrella insurance and excess liability insurance have one important difference.

-Excess insurance is usually cheaper than increasing the limits on your policy.
-Both commercial umbrella and excess liability coverage can be applied to the following policies when their limits are reached:
+Commercial umbrella insurance can be applied to the following policies when their limits are reached:

 But it would only apply to one underlying policy.
 You wouldn’t be able to apply excess liability coverage that supplements your general liability policy to a claim on a different policy.

 Now, let’s say you have a commercial umbrella policy.
 In that case, you are now covered for claims on your general liability insurance, hired and non-owned auto insurance, and employer's liability insurance that exceed the underlying policy limits.

 The bottom line is, you can’t predict the future.
 The best time to prepare for risks is before mistakes or mishaps occur.
 Don’t wait too long to get the coverage you need to protect your employees, clients, and company assets.

 Complete Insureon’s easy online application today to compare quotes for business insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.